The catch Statement

 block can be empty.

-statement matches all of the codes listed above.
+statement will match all of the return codes.
 Otherwise, the catch

 Multiple catch